trinodb/benchto/docs/data-model/README.md

 can include the query duration or other statistics related to this execution.
 Measurements recorded for the whole benchmark run can include the SUT statistics or the host resource usage (CPU, memory, network, etc.).

+## Metric

+A metric represents a measurable property.
+Every metric should have a `scope` attribute, where the values can be:
+* `driver` for metrics measured by the driver, like `duration` and `throughput`
+* `query` for metrics related to the executed query, extracted from the server
+* `cluster` for metrics related to the whole benchmark run, extracted from an agent monitoring the cluster